sagemath/trac_to_gh/Issue 7896.md

 # Issue 7896: make a worksheet and save it on sagenb.org: it doesn't have a .sws extension anymore!

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7896

 Original creator: was